-The word “sottish” means silly or fool.
+The word “sottish” means “very foolish”.
 These are children who have made foolish decisions.
 They have chosen dumb idols over the true God.
 They have gone out of their way to sin.
 These are a people whose understanding is darkened.
 They had the Light of the world but chose darkness over Light.

-Verses 23-26: Having warned of the winds of destruction (verses 11-13), Jeremiah gives a prediction of the awesome extent of that coming event (verses 23-31).
+Verses 23-26: Having warned of the winds of destruction (verses 11-13), Jeremiah gives a prediction of the horrifying extent of that coming event (verses 23-31).
 That disaster is described in terms of a gigantic cosmic and terrestrial cataclysm.
-The words without form and void are used of the original conditions at Creation (Gen. 1:2).
+The words “without form, and void” are used of the original conditions at Creation (Gen. 1:2).
 Therefore, some have suggested that Jeremiah is actually describing the early earth in terms of the effects of a primeval judgment.
-Similar language is also found (in Isaiah 45:18).
-However, the context of judgment in Isaiah and here are both future.
+Similar language is also found in Isaiah 45:18.
+However, the context of judgment in Isaiah and here are both relevant to the future.
 Accordingly, both have merely applied the phraseology of Genesis to emphasize strongly the severity of Judah’s coming judgment for sin.

 Jeremiah 4:23 “I beheld the earth, and, lo, [it was] without form, and void; and the heavens, and they [had] no light.”